howerj/embed/readme.md

 * The editor should be moved to a separate file, perhaps, and code added from my other projects, <https://github.com/howerj/forth-cpu> and
 <https://github.com/howerj/libforth>
 * Save and load all state to disk, not just the core.
+The current system also does not embed format information into the binary files, which means the generated object files is indistinguishable from other binary formats.
+Magic numbers to identify the format, and Endianess information could be included in the file format, the metacompiler could insert this information into the generated object.
 * Improve the command line argument passing in [forth.c][].
 * Simplify, or make a barebones version of, [forth.c][] designed to be as simple as possible.
 Perhaps fread/fwrite and a swap routine based on the endianess of the processor would be smaller than the current solution.
 * On the Windows platform the input and output streams should be reopened in binary mode.
+* More assertions and range checks should be added to the interpreter, for example the **save** function needs checks for bounds.

 [H2 CPU]: https://github.com/howerj/forth-cpu
 [J1 CPU]: http://excamera.com/sphinx/fpga-j1.html